 The advisors and mentors in your advising network know a great deal about resources and have information which could be useful to you, but it is difficult to anticipate every question or concern you will have.
 Each sophomore year experience is different, so make sure to ask any and all questions which come up throughout the year.
 You should not expect your advisors/mentors to have an answer to every specific question which may arise.
 However, they can be very helpful in pointing you in the right direction by acquainting you with the College's resources.
 We are here to help, and never want you to struggle through something all alone.
-Faculty Advisors and Purposeful Life Work Mentors often have just a few ways they like to be contacted (usually email and personal visits during office hours).
+Faculty Advisors and Staff often have just a few ways they like to be contacted (usually email and personal visits during office hours).
 Always respond promptly to your advisor/mentor's emails (48 hours is a good limit), be on-time to meetings, and never skip them.
 If there is an exception; send a prompt apology email asking to reschedule.
 While we want to help, you are also responsible for shaping your sophomore year experience.
 Taking the time to set goals for yourself and your relationships can often help you develop more fruitful and productive connections with your advisors/mentors.
-While your advisors/mentors are available to deal with all of your issues, staying in contact with them throughout the year can help prevent colossal problems from arising.
+While your advisors/mentors are available to assist you with all your questions or concerns, staying in contact with them throughout the year can help prevent colossal problems from arising.
 Constant contact can also give advising teams the background knowledge necessary to help you solve your issues effectively.
-We know you get (or will get) a million emails a day, but make time for three more people in your life - this way; we can help you navigate your sophomore year experience like a compass.